OttoKase/DataEngineeringProject/README.md

 # DataEngineeringProject
 This repository contains group 8's project in Data Engineering course held in 2025 autumn

-Before the start the docker compose stack with containers should be built.
+# DataEngineeringProject
+This repository contains group 8's project in Data Engineering course held in 2025 autumn

+## NB!
+All the authentication credentials for different services used are located in .env file.

-## Project Structure
+## 1. Project Structure
 ```
 ├── compose.yml
 ├── config